aleziuzzz123/Viralyzaier2/README.md

 # Viralyzer 5.0 - Creatomate Integration Setup

-Getting the Creatomate video editor working involves a few critical setup steps.
-Please follow these carefully to avoid common errors.
+This guide will walk you through setting up the Creatomate and Supabase integrations.
+Please follow these steps carefully to avoid common errors.

 ---

-## 🚨 ATTENTION: Final Setup Checklist (Do This Last!) 🚨
+## 🚨 Final Setup Checklist (Do This Last!) 🚨

 This is the most important part of the setup. **Your integration will not work until you complete this checklist.**

 - [ ] **Have you created all 3 separate templates (16:9, 9:16, 1:1) in Creatomate?**
 - [ ] **Have you set all 4 `CREATOMATE_...` secrets in your Supabase function?**
-- [ ] **Most Importantly: Have you redeployed the `creatomate-proxy` function AFTER setting the secrets?**
+- [ ] **Most Importantly: Have you successfully run the GitHub Action to deploy your functions AFTER setting the secrets?**

-> **Why redeploy?** Supabase Edge Functions **only load secrets when they are deployed.** If you set secrets but don't redeploy, the running function will still have the old (or empty) values, causing an error.

 ---